dkapesa/AI-Verification-Copilot/README.md

 The frontend calls the FastAPI backend, which coordinates CRUD operations, deterministic fraud tooling, AI review orchestration, and audit logging.
 Operational state is persisted in PostgreSQL so the dashboard can reload the latest tool results, AI reviews, and audit history.

 The evaluation harness runs separately from the main application flow.
-It uses synthetic cases, deterministic reward scoring, policy runners, and JSON/CSV outputs to compare review-policy behavior in a reproducible way.
+It uses synthetic cases, deterministic reward scoring, policy runners, and JSON/CSV outputs to compare review-policy behaviour in a reproducible way.

 ```mermaid
 flowchart TD